pyeventsourcing/kurrentdbclient/README.md

 from kurrentdbclient import KurrentDBClient, NewEvent, StreamState

-# Construct KurrentDBClient with an KurrentDB URI.
+# Construct KurrentDBClient with a KurrentDB URI.
 The
 # connection string URI specifies that the client should
 # connect to an "insecure" server running on port 2113.